wp-cli/handbook/bug-reports.md

 Before you create a new issue, you should:

-* [Search existing issues](https://github.com/wp-cli/wp-cli/issues?utf8=%E2%9C%93&q=is%3Aissue+bug) to see if there's an existing resolution to it, or if it's already been fixed in a newer version of WP-CLI.
+* [Search existing issues](https://github.com/issues?utf8=%E2%9C%93&q=sort%3Aupdated-desc+org%3Awp-cli+label%3Abug) to see if there's an existing resolution to it, or if it's already been fixed in a newer version.
-* Check our documentation on [common issues and their fixes](http://wp-cli.org/docs/common-issues/).
+* Check our documentation on [common issues and their fixes](https://make.wordpress.org/cli/handbook/common-issues/).
 It's worth reading through the Github issues linked on the page, as the error listed may not be exactly the error you're experiencing.
 * Reproduce the issue in a fresh install of WordPress (e.g. Twenty Sixteen or similar, with no plugins active).
 If the issue only reproduces in a custom environment, then the issue is a bug in your environment, not WP-CLI.

-Once you've done a bit of searching and discovered there isn't prior art for your bug, please [create a new Github issue](https://github.com/wp-cli/wp-cli/issues/new).
+Once you've done a bit of searching and discovered there isn't prior art for your bug, please create a new GitHub issue in the appropriate repository.
 Providing the summary, steps to reproduce, environmental details, and other specifics identified below will help guarantee you are submitting a full bug report.

 **Summary**